Savvy donors know that making a gift of stock or another appreciated asset instead of donating cash is one of the best ways to make a gift to charity.

 2. Deduction Limits – The IRS limits the amount you can deduct for charitable contributions of appreciated stock to 30% of your adjusted gross income (AGI) for the tax year.
 If your donation exceeds this limit, you can carry the excess deduction forward for up to five years.

-3. Valuing the Stock – To determine the fair market value of the donated stock, use the average of the highest and lowest trading prices on the date of the gift.
+3. Valuing the Stock – To determine the fair market value of the donated stock, consult your tax preparer or follow the guidance in IRS Publication 561, Determining the Value of Donated Property.

 4. Itemized Deductions – To claim a tax deduction for your stock donation, you must itemize your deductions on your tax return, rather than taking the standard deduction.